 My work as a therapist comes after an earlier corporate career spanning several decades.
 I challenged my own complacency by attending Loyola University, earning a Master’s degree in Pastoral Counseling, and becoming a Licensed Professional Counselor.
 My interests include individual and group counseling with adults, particularly during times of life transition – recovery, relationships, loss, grief, relocation, career change, aging, and others.

 My approach to counseling is both person-centered and existential as I journey with clients toward discovery of meaning and purpose in their lives.
-I am committed to a holistic approach using CBT, DBT, ACT and other therapeutic models in my practice.
+I am committed to a holistic approach using CBT, EFT and other therapeutic models in my practice.
 I value the experience of working with clients from various ethnic, racial, and cultural backgrounds.